 Ready to Hunt

-It is easy to keep a blind like this warm with the ability to insulate it and use a small gas heater.
+It is easy to keep an elevated box blind like this warm with the ability to insulate it and use a small gas heater.
 We elected to not go this far with ours.

-After completion of the blind, the addition of a couple folding chairs and cushions will have you ready for hunting season.
-With the ability to use these blinds to study/photograph wildlife or as an emergency cold weather shelter, they are a valuable asset to any rural property, beyond just hunting.
+After completion of the elevated box blind, the addition of a couple folding chairs and cushions will have you ready for hunting season.
+With the ability to use these blinds to study/photograph wildlife or as an emergency cold-weather shelter, they are a valuable asset to any rural property, beyond just hunting.

 This article is from American Frontiersman magazine.
 Subscriptions are available at OutdoorGroupStore.com.